 Jicama is a vine popular for its edible tuberous roots.
-The vine belongs to the bean family and is native to Mexico hence the names: Mexican turnip, Mexican potato or Mexican yam.
+The globe-shaped root vegetable belongs to the bean family and is native to Mexico hence the names: Mexican turnip, Mexican potato or Mexican yam.

 The risks of side effects increase with increased consumption.
 Jicama shouldn't replace dog food.
 What's more, you should cook jicama.
 Raw jicama is hard to chew.
 It' also has a milder flavor, which may be more appealing to dogs.
 Remember, dogs don't need spicy flavor from herbs and spices.
 In fact, spices and herbs are in the list of foods that are toxic to dogs.